Menooker/KunQuant/Readme.md

 * Python (3.7+ with f-string and dataclass support)
 * cmake
 * A working C++ compiler with C++11 support (e.g. clang, g++, msvc)
-* x86-64 CPU with at least AVX2-FMA instruction set
+* x86-64 CPU with at least AVX instruction set (AVX2-FMA is preferred and required by default), or ARM CPU with NEON instruction set.
 * Optionally requires AVX512 on CPU for better performance

 ### Build and install